NemaAdarsh/Freelancer-Job-Marketplace/README.md

-Here's the updated **README.md** with details about the MySQL database and the provided SQL file.

----

 # Freelancer Job Marketplace

 The **Freelancer Job Marketplace** is a comprehensive web-based platform designed to connect freelancers with clients who require specialized skills for various projects.
 Unlike traditional employment platforms, this marketplace focuses on facilitating short-term, project-based work.
 It allows businesses to quickly find expert talent and provides freelancers with access to a wide array of job opportunities.
 The platform is intuitive and secure, ensuring a seamless experience for both clients and freelancers.